Are you an ADHD entrepreneur?

 If you fit this description, whether formally diagnosed or not, an ADHD coach can really help.
 You can work with a coach who understands your nature, and can work in you “executive” team.
 As a business coach they can work with you to find lasting solutions: whether hiring a PA, creating a better routine, resolving a key decision or defining a strategy.
 In theory you might do this alone but the reality is you won’t.

 Andrew Lewis is an Adult ADHD Coach, writer and founder of SimplyWellbeing.
-He has over 16,000 hours of experience in coaching over 600 adults with ADHD, including many ADHD business professionals and ADHD creatives.
+He has over 16,000 hours of experience in coaching over 600 adults with ADHD.
+Andrew helps entrepreneurs and creatives with ADHD thrive and achieve wellbeing and is always happy to have a free chat to discuss coaching.
 Andrew ran a major ADHD support group and even an ADHD diagnostic clinic for a while.
-Andrew is an adult ADHD Coach backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales and to running a few software start-ups.
+Andrew is an adult ADHD Coach backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales at IBM, then to running a few software start-ups.

-Jonathan Mooney discusses the how education focuses on the wrong skills
+A great presentation on how education focuses on the wrong skills

-Ten ways to build a better ADHD life
+Everyone wants a top 10 list, so here's one to build a better ADHD life

 We are what we eat.
 Choose the foods that boost your brain